ecohealthalliance/awesome-parasite/README.md

  * [IUCN Redlist](http://www.iucnredlist.org/) provides taxonomic information for hosts.
 You can use the R package `rredlist` and [API](http://apiv3.iucnredlist.org/api/v3/docs) to access the data directly.

 ## Scientific Journals
- * [Journal of Wildlife Diseases](http://www.jwildlifedis.org/loi/jwdi) many open-access articles on new parasite expansions or discoveries
+ * [Journal of Wildlife Diseases](http://www.jwildlifedis.org/loi/jwdi) JWD provides many open-access articles on new parasite expansions or discoveries
  * [American Journal of Tropical Medicine and Hygiene](http://www.ajtmh.org/) AJTMH publishes a broad range of papers covering topics in tropical medicine.
 Their archive is open-access after a 12-month embargo
  * [Emerging Infectious Diseases](https://wwwnc.cdc.gov/eid/) CDC open-access journal